halderavik/OE_survey_questionnaire_translation/prd.md

 - **File Size Limit**: Maximum 2MB Excel files
 - **Question Limit**: Up to 1000 questions per file
 - **Response Time**: Results displayed within 60 seconds for 100 questions
+- **Sequential Processing**: Each question processed one by one in order

 ### Supported Formats
 - **Input**: Excel files (.xlsx, .xls) with single column of questions